bsingr/opal/README.md

-vienna: Ruby compiler/runtime for the browser
+Opal: Ruby compiler/runtime for the browser
 =============================================

+### NOTE: opal has been renamed from vienna.
+Any reference to vienna in any part of the documentation should be ignored (fixing references soon).

 Opal is the runtime/standard lib for ruby in the browser.